A simple guide highlighting ten rules of how to train your home orchard. Check which season is the best time to prune fruit bushes and larger trees.

-Remove the side shoots but leave one or two buds above ground to encourage low branching and an equal system (top and root).
+Remove the side shoots.
+But, leave one or two buds above ground to encourage low branching and an equal system (top and root).

-Painting young fruit trees with a white coloured latex paint helps to protect them from borer attacks and sun burning.
+Note: Painting young fruit trees with a white coloured latex paint helps to protect them from borer attacks and sun burning.

-Upright vertical branches are usually most vigorous and vegetative, whereas, a fruit tree with high numbers of horizontal branches is likely to be more fruitful.
+Upright vertical branches are usually most vigorous and vegetative.
+Whereas, a fruit tree with high numbers of horizontal branches is likely to be more fruitful.

 Aim to have a good combination and balance of horizontal and vertical branching.
 In most cases, this is best achieved with branches which lean at 45 to 60 degree angles to the trunk.

-Perhaps one of the most important of all 10 rules for pruning fruit trees is to remove all diseased or broken branches.
+One of the most important of all 10 rules for pruning fruit bushes and trees is to remove all diseased or broken branches.
 Remember also to look for, and cut off, water sprouts, overloaded branches competing upwards into the tree, and suckers.

 Lop off the lower parts of any low bending branches which are hanging beyond 90 degrees.
 They will eventually lose strength and produce small fruit.